max-mapper/poncho/readme.md

     // user's session has timed out.
 This means the user is still signed in locally, but Hoodie cannot sync remotely, so the user must sign in again hoodie.account.on('unauthenticated', function (user) {});

+todo write a demo using https://github.com/Raynos/engine.io-stream as the transport